cyberninja13/SOC/README.md

 Integrity -- ensuring that any changes to data will be detected and rejected

 Availability --  ensuring that data should be available to authorized users whenever they require it.
 This means keeping systems, networks, and devices up and running.

+## Threat-Vulnerability-Risk
+Threat: is Someone with the potential to cause harm by damaging or destroying the official data to a system or organization

+Vulnerability: It refers to weaknesses in a system that makes threat outcomes more possible and even more dangerous

+Risk: It refers to a combination of threat probability and impact/loss.
+In simple terms, it is related to potential damage or loss when threat exploits the vulnerability